SteveEasley/libvmod-headerproxy/README.rst

 	VOID

 Description
-	Tells the vmod to proxy the client request to your web script then inserts the	requested ``request`` headers from your json response.
-Based on your vcl logic you can opt to not proxy the request by simply not calling ``headerproxy.call``.
+	Tells the vmod to send a copy of the client request to your web script, decodes its json response, then inserts	any	requested ``request`` headers into the client request.

 Example
     ::

-        # Proxy requests to the same backend servers Varnish sends regular
-        # requests to.
+        # If your web script is hosted with your backend app, you can use the
+        # same backend/director your app uses like this:
         sub vcl_recv {
             headerproxy.call(req.backend_hint, "/webscript");
         }

-        # Or send requests to a dedicated director just for your proxy script.
+        # Or alternatively send requests to a dedicated director just for your
+        # proxy script.
+This assumes you have already created proxy_cluster .
         sub vcl_recv {
             headerproxy.call(proxy_cluster.backend(), "/webscript");
         }